expo/expo/packages/expo-gl-cpp/README.md

 This package is pre-installed in [managed](https://docs.expo.io/versions/latest/introduction/managed-vs-bare/) Expo projects.
 You may skip the rest of the installation guide if this applies to you.

-For bare React Native projects, you must ensure that you have [installed and configured the `@unimodules/core` package](https://github.com/unimodules/core) before continuing.
+For bare React Native projects, you must ensure that you have [installed and configured the `react-native-unimodules` package](https://github.com/react-native-unimodules) before continuing.

 ### Add the package to your npm dependencies